-On a recent errand run, I stopped by a local bank, post office and coffee shop.
-My dog companion, Bertie the Scottish Terrier, had his own plans.
-Bertie, who belongs to a vacationing colleague, investigated the nether regions of a corgi mix near the bank, relieved himself briefly on a light pole while approaching the post office and performed an impressive tree-side No. 2, complete with vigorous hind leg back kicks, as a grand finale toward the journey’s pooper scooper end.
+On a recent errand run, I stopped by a local bank, post office, and coffee shop.
+My dog companion, Bertie, the Scottish Terrier, had his plans.
+Bertie, who belongs to a vacationing colleague, investigated a corgi mix’s nether regions near the bank then relieved himself briefly on a light pole.
+Then while approaching the post office, and performed an impressive tree-side No. 2, complete with vigorous hind leg back kicks, as a grand finale toward the journey’s pooper scooper end.

 While Bertie looks about as menacing as a furry doorstop, all of his actions connect him to his distant wild wolf ancestors.
 Both animals are what some experts have described as “in-your-face poopers.”
 Forget shy and squeamish bathroom behaviors.
 Wolves and dogs take pride in their poop, and they’re not afraid to share their eliminations with the rest of the world.

 Isabel Barja, a zoologist at the Autonomous University of Madrid, recently had the inelegant task of inspecting wolf scat in the Iberian Peninsula’s mountainous region.
 In a study published in the journal Animal Behavior, Dr. Barja found that wolves chose to do their business on plants that maximized visual impact and odor distribution.
 She now believes that “in wolves, visual aspects govern the choice of plants for fecal marking.”